Dobby233Liu/node-bullshit-generator/docs/packeddicts.md

 -   Codename: `default`
 -   Source: https://github.com/menzi11/BullshitGenerator/blob/master/data.json (with some modifications)

-The default dict, used if none is specified.
-Slightly improved version of the `classic` dict.
+The default dict that is used if none is specified.
+It is a slightly improved version of the dict from the original Python version.

 ## Classic

 -   Codename: `classic`
 -   Source: https://github.com/menzi11/BullshitGenerator/blob/master/data.json

-Almost accurate to the original dict in the original Python version of `BullshitGenerator`.
+A recreation of the dict in the original Python `BullshitGenerator`.

 **Tip:** Disable the `v3语法改进` option to make the output of the library closer to the original Python version.